 Remembrance Garden

-Joanne Pschirer Grady’s sister, Donna Pschirer Merritt (Class of 1973) who is an architect, has worked with the Remembrance Committee and has designed the Remembrance Garden (see her original drawing below).
+Joanne Pschirer Grady’s sister, Donna Pschirer Merritt (Class of 1973) who is an architect, worked with the Remembrance Committee and designed the Remembrance Garden (see her original drawing below).
 You can see the design come to life in the video!

 Thank-you for your generosity.